eth-sri/lmql/src/lmql/models/lmtp/README.md

 * **Inference Process -> Client** This channel is used to send (multiple streams) of currently generated tokens to the client.
 Tokens from different streams are interleaved, but the order of tokens within a stream is preserved.

 * **Client -> Inference Process** This channel is used to send new generation requests to the inference process.
-New generation requests can be sent at any time, and the inference process will respond with a stream of tokens as soon it schedules the request.
+New generation requests can be sent at any time, and the inference process will respond with a stream of tokens as soon as it schedules the request.

 ## Format